haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen-bioexcel2023/index.md

 </a>

 The first command fetches the PDB ID, selects the heavy chain (H) and removes water and heteroatoms (in this case no co-factor is present that should be kept).
-An important part for antibodies is the `pdb_fixinsert` command that fixes the residue numbering of the HV loops: Antibodies often follow the [Chothia numbering scheme](https://pubmed.ncbi.nlm.nih.gov/9367782/?otool=inluulib){:target="_blank"} and insertions created by this numbering scheme (e.g. 82A,82B,82C) cannot be processed by HADDOCK directly.
+An important part for antibodies is the `pdb_fixinsert` command that fixes the residue numbering of the HV loops: Antibodies often follow the [Chothia numbering scheme](https://pubmed.ncbi.nlm.nih.gov/9367782/?otool=inluulib){:target="_blank"} and insertions created by this numbering scheme (e.g. 82A, 82B, 82C) cannot be processed by HADDOCK directly.
 As such renumbering is necessary before starting the docking.
-Then, the command pdb_selres selects only the residues from 1 to 120, so as to consider only the variable domain (FV) of the antibody.
+Then, the command `pdb_selres` selects only the residues from 1 to 120, so as to consider only the variable domain (FV) of the antibody.
+This allows to save a substantial amount of computational resources.

 The second command does the same for the light chain (L) with the difference that the light chain is slightly shorter and we can focus on the first 107 residues.

-The third and last command merges the two processed chains and assign them unique chain- and segIDs, resulting in the HADDOCK-ready `4G6K_clean.pdb` file.
+The third and last command merges the two processed chains and assign them unique chain and segIDs, resulting in the HADDOCK-ready `4G6K_clean.pdb` file.
 You can view its sequence running:

 <a class="prompt prompt-cmd">
 pdb_tofasta 4G6K_clean.pdb